 The EAA Young Eagles program was launched in 1992 to give interested young people, like you, an opportunity to go flying in a general aviation airplane.
 These flights are offered free of charge and are made possible through the continuing generosity of EAA member volunteers.
 There is no cost or obligation, before or after the flight.
 Participation is easy.
-Simply view our Upcoming Events at the Pittsburgh-Butler Regional Airport in Nixon PA (see the Location link at left) to find the next Young Eagle flight event.
+Simply view our Upcoming Events at the Pittsburgh-Butler Regional Airport in Nixon PA (see the Chapter Meetings link at left for location detail) to find the next Young Eagle flight event.
 Then come to the airport that day at the appropriate time and arrange for your flight.
-Any Young Eagle is eligible for a free flight if you are at least eight years old and not yet eighteen years old.
+Any Young Eagle is eligible for a free flight if you are at least eight years old through seventeen.

 You will need a form--available at the event--completed and signed by a parent / guardian before your flight.
 This form also enrolls you in the Young Eagles National Log Book, and provides you with a commemorative certificate after your flight.